5 of the easiest spring bulbs to grow in pots – plant these for beautiful spring displays

 Learning when to plant bulbs for spring can mean the difference between no-show blooms and flourishing spring displays.
 Plant them too early, or too late, and stunted growth becomes more likely.

-Spring bulbs are planted in autumn so that they can establish themselves before the winter cold sets in, but exact timings will depend on the type of spring bulb you want to grow.
+Like those in the ground, spring bulbs are planted in pots in the autumn so that they can establish themselves before the winter cold sets in, but exact timings will depend on the type of spring bulb you want to grow.
 Guidance around when to plant tulip bulbs will differ slightly from advice for when to plant hyacinth bulbs, for example.

 Do bulbs in pots come back every year?